ORESoftware/r2g/README.md

 What you do: Write some smoke tests that will run after (a) your library is in the published format, and (b) is installed in another project as dependency.
-This serves the two obvious purposes, does it actually install properly, and can it be loaded and run with at some basic functionality.
+This serves the two obvious purposes, does it actually install properly, and can it be loaded and run with at least some basic functionality.

 <p>